dlaub3/blog/python/practical-python-primer.md

 in # value in set
 not in # value not in set
 is # same object identity
-is not # not same obect identity
+is not # not same object identity
 ```

 ## Operator Precedence